Successfully Completing Grant Compliance Reviews: Five Recommendations for Grantees

 • Explanations for why the tasks need to be performed

-If you’re tracking the required documentation, recording critical processes, assuring version control, and keeping the grantor responses that may be important for justifying decisions that were made, you should feel confident in your organization’s ability to successfully verify compliance.
+Change is inevitable for organizations, and it can make documentation requests challenging, but you can overcome it with these five tips.
+If you’re tracking the required documentation, recording critical processes, assuring version control, and recording the grantor correspondence, you should feel confident in your organization’s ability to successfully verify compliance.

-To discuss how SC&H Group’s Risk Management team can help with grant compliance reviews as well as policies and procedures documentation, please contact us here.
+Connect with our team today to learn how we can help with grant compliance reviews as well as policies and procedures documentation.